geobro1992/geobro1992.github.io/_cats/poetry-corner.md

 <br />

 ## Appalachia
-A montane Meccah\
+A montane Meccah in the heart of the States\
+With peaks that can enrapture\
-A blue-ridged beauty\
+A blue-ridged beauty where adventure awaits\
 A geological dream catcher\
 Not even the Alps can match her stature\
 <br />